asyncapi/generator/README.md

 Options:
-  -V, --version                  output the version number -d, --disable-hook <hookType>  disable a specific hook type --debug                        enable more specific errors in the console.
-  -i, --install                  installs the template and its dependencies (defaults to false) -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -o, --output <outputDir>       directory where to put the generated files (defaults to current directory) -p, --param <name=value>       additional param to pass to templates --force-write                  force writing of the generated files to given directory even if it is a git repo with unstaged files or not empty dir (defaults to false)
+  -V, --version                  output the version number -d, --disable-hook [hooks...]  disable a specific hook type or hooks from given hook type --debug                        enable more specific errors in the console -i, --install                  installs the template and its dependencies (defaults to false) -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -o, --output <outputDir>       directory where to put the generated files (defaults to current directory) -p, --param <name=value>       additional param to pass to templates --force-write                  force writing of the generated files to given directory even if it is a git repo with unstaged files or not empty dir (defaults to false)
-  --watch-template               watches the template directory and the AsyncAPI specification file, and re-generate the files when changes occur.
+  --watch-template               watches the template directory and the AsyncAPI document, and re-generate the files when changes occur.
 Ignores the output directory.
 This flag should be used only for template development.
-  -h, --help                     output usage information
+  -h, --help                     display help for command
 ```

 <details>